Richard Lloyd Lathes

 By 1869 the company was very well established as a supplier of all types of engineering accessories and equipment and, by 1884 were advertising as makers of machine tools, lathe changewheels and other engineering equipment.
 It appears that, like many smaller concerns, R.Lloyd were happy to build machines to a customer's or dealer's order and incorporate whatever name was needed on the castings.
 Hence, identical headstocks labelled "Galtona" and "Turner" have been found together with other machines where the word "Galtona" has been crudely chiselled off (though with sufficient left to decode the deception) and even dealers' catalogues where the printing blocks where the maker's name has been erased and the machine described using some generic term in parenthesis.

-The conclusion - the R.Lloyd lathe is rare and, so far, the one shown below is the one known to retain the name of the maker.
+The conclusion - the R.Lloyd lathe is rare and, so far, the two shown below are the only ones known to retain the name of the maker - or, perhaps in the case of the larger example, the dealer..